ithinkdancan/custom-sidebars/readme.txt

 5. screenshot-5.png The sidebar sb1 has replace the sidebar footer 1 in the front-end.

 == Changelog ==
+= 0.8.1 =
+*	Fixed: You can assign sidebars to your pages again.

 = 0.8 =
 *	Fixed: Category hierarchy is now handled properly by the custom sidebars plugin.